madjeek-web/symfony-mailjet-bundle/README.md

 Their previous purchases → to recommend similar products

-Criteria #2: The ACTION that the person just did
+Criteria #2: The action that the person just did
-This is the most important criterion!
-Symfony decides to send an email when an event happens:
+This is the most important criterion !

+Symfony decides to send an email when an event happens :

 Sign-up → Automatic welcome email